 #2 Exotic Car Racing

 This is your chance to drive your dream car!
 Also, this is your chance to push the peddle with no regrets, because no speed limit is enforced.
 No experience is required.
 All cars come with two seats, one for your instructor and one for you the driver.
-Simply arrive, choose your car, watch a safety video, then its time for need to speed.
+Simply arrive, choose your car, watch a safety video, then it’s time for the need to speed.

 *Spots fill up fast so book far in advance.

-*Closed toed shoes are required
+*Closed-toed shoes are required

 *Cars and equipment are provided

-*You must be 18 years of age with a valid drivers license
+*You must be 18 years of age with a valid driver’s license

 *Bring money to tip your instructor

 You can either zipline or fly like superman down the famous Fremont Street in Downtown (Old Las Vegas).
 You can choose to zipline from 7 stories (seated), all the way up to 11 stories high (superman).
 This is your chance to scream “Viva Las Vegas” as you zipline over the crowd below.
 “Go-Pro” devices are not allowed since they are a danger to the people below if they fall.
 However, these pictures come with your tickets for no extra charge.
 This may be the only time you get “lucky” in Las Vegas!
 Tickets sell out fast so purchase in advance.

 We always have a blast walking the strip with first-timer friends.
 We usually spend an entire day going into each casino and looking around.
 It’s the best way to see all the attractions up close and personal that Vegas has to offer.
 I call it an adult Disney World.
 The Vegas Strip is 4.2 miles long and runs from Mandalay Bay to the Stratosphere.
 It takes about 90 minutes just to walk the strip with no stops along the way.
 If you have limited mobility, I suggest taking The Las Vegas Monorail for $12 a person.
 There are seven stops along the way.
 Also, there are several trams to select from.
 HOWEVER, walking is by far my favorite way to see the strip.